 The North Lafford Benefice comprising Ruskington, Evedon, Anwick, Leasingham and Cranwell came into being on an experimental basis on 1 January 2011.
 The Reverend Christine Pennock was Licensed as Priest-in-Charge by the Bishop of Grantham at a private ceremony held on Monday 4th April 2011 and she was publicly Installed at Cranwell by the Deanery Lay Chair during the Easter Morning Holy Communion Service on 24th April 2011.

-The arrangement has been formalised by Pastoral Measure and the benefice of the North Lafford Group came into being on 8th February 2013.
+The arrangement has been formalised by Pastoral Measure and the benefice of the North Lafford Group came into being on 8th February 2013 and the Reverend Christine was awarded the freehold.
+Chris Pennock served as Rector until her retirement in January 2019.
+There was then a long interregnum.